MattCSmith/Project-365/README.md

 - ✅ Implmented placeholder animations

 Love the cool effect packages such as `react-content-loader` can add to the loading state of an application.

+## Day 31
+- ✅ Implemented Google Analytics and Tag Manager
+- ✅ Finished styling and functionality of all components and pages.

+- ✅ Project is almost complete.